Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress09/11/2023

-Déjà vu, where a person feels that the event happening in front of them seems to have happened in the past, is related to the process of information processing and memories in the brain.
+Déjà vu is the feeling that an event happening before you seems to have happened in the past, related to the process of information processing and memory in the brain.

-Déjà vu is not generally considered a medical condition, but certain neurological disorders can cause déjà vu to occur more frequently.
+Déjà vu is generally not considered a medical condition, but certain neurological disorders can cause déjà vu to occur more frequently.

 These diseases include: